wharrington12/labyrinth/README.md

 The first to capture the opponents flag wins!
 However if neither player is able to capture the flag and the minotaur gets you, then the minotaur wins.

-Contributors: William Harrington, Stephen, Ayush Dalmia, Mary Joseph
+Contributors: William Harrington, Stephen Kyranakis, Ayush Dalmia, Mary Joseph